bparanj/crystal/electronics/experiments/queue/voltage-doubler.md

 This experiment is commonly referred to as a "Transistor-Based Oscillator with Voltage Doubling" circuit.
-Specifically, it can be broken down into:
+It can be broken down into:

-1. Transistor-Based Oscillator: A simple oscillation circuit using a single NPN transistor, which is a common way to generate an AC signal from a DC source without using ICs.
+1. Transistor-Based Oscillator:

+A simple oscillation circuit using a single NPN transistor, which is a common way to generate an AC signal from a DC source without using ICs.
 This type of circuit is sometimes referred to as a transistor relaxation oscillator or astable multivibrator (if configured as such), though it doesn’t use an IC or complex feedback network.

-2. Voltage Doubler: The second part of the circuit is a voltage multiplier or voltage doubler, specifically a Cockcroft-Walton voltage doubler.
+2. Voltage Doubler:

+The second part of the circuit is a voltage multiplier or voltage doubler, specifically a Cockcroft-Walton voltage doubler.
 This stage takes the oscillating AC signal from the transistor and doubles its peak voltage using a diode-capacitor network.

 Therefore, the full experiment could be described as: